rgocal/Camellia/README.md

-# Camellia - A wallpaper/styles app/dashboard designed for Bliss OS
+# Camellia - A wallpaper dashboard app designed for Bliss OS

 "Considered by many to hold the title of the rarest flower in the world"